TAbdiukov/TAbdiukov.github.io/content/post/2024-07-19-azure-outage/index.md

 1) Perhaps customers had it on easy mode for long, and never considered issues of data portability and app interoperability, e.g., across Availability Zones and / or CSPs.
 2) Customers may take greater care to notice underlying vendor lock-in issues, backup management issues, vendor management issues.
-3) It's a refresher for CSPs to bolster their availability management and pursue higher data center tiers
+3) Ultimately, it's a refresher for CSPs to bolster their availability management and pursue higher datacenter tiers (I would imagine: Tier 3 or above).

-Out of something bad, something good can come out as a result.
+In conclusion, out of something bad, something good can come out as a result.
 In the meantime, I get to celebrate another achievement.